First full history of modernist ruin to be published

 Today, The GSA is internationally recognised as one of Europe's leading university-level institutions for the visual creative disciplines.
 Our studio-based approach to research and teaching brings disciplines together to explore problems in new ways to find new innovative solutions.
 The studio creates the environment for inter-disciplinary working, peer learning, critical inquiry, experimentation and prototyping, helping to addressing many of the great challenges confronting society and contemporary business.

-Through a series of exciting events and activity, the year will showcase Scotland’s position as an “innovation nation”, its outstanding built heritage, and its thriving, internationally acclaimed creative industries sector.
+2016 is the Year of Innovation, Architecture and Design (IAD).
+Through a series of exciting events and activity, the year will showcase Scotland's position as an "innovation nation", its outstanding built heritage, and its thriving, internationally acclaimed creative industries sector.
+This is a Scottish Government initiative being led by VisitScotland and supported by a variety of partners.